top of page

 AWFUL!!

 I feel so badly for the kids.
-To have a parent discount the health benefits that a beautiful home has on a human being, on a human being in their care no less, is heartbreaking.
+To have a parent discount the health benefits that a beautiful home has on a human being, on their little human being no less, is heartbreaking.
 These kids don't have the capacity or knowledge to know how to create a healthy environment.
 Just like it is up to the parents to feed and clothe, it is also up to them to create an environment that supports their children's mental development.

 We inherently recognize the aesthetic qualities of our habitat, and that sensory data leads to either good or bad hormones to be released within our bodies.
 It is of incredible importance that during this time of development, children are presented a place for growth, rather than feeling like they're in survival mode because of chaos, mess, and here I'll say it, low standards.